 SIUE and the School of Engineering enjoy a vibrant international student population.
 Find out how you can study engineering at SIUE.
 You'll love it here!
 Visit SIUE International Student Services for more information.
 Learn more about transferring to SIUE.

-The SIUE-ITU Dual Diploma Program, a collaborative effort between SIUE and Istanbul Technical University (ITU), offers you the opportunity to earn two bachelors of science in industrial engineering—one from each university.
-You can choose to extend your studies by one semester to pursue a bachelor of science in manufacturing engineering.
-You will spend your freshman and junior years at ITU, and study at SIUE your sophomore and senior years.
+The SIUE-ITU Dual Diploma Program, a collaborative effort between SIUE and Istanbul Technical University (ITU), offers you the opportunity to earn a bachelor of science in industrial engineering with two diplomas-one from each university.
+You will spend your freshman and junior years at ITU, and your sophomore and senior years at SIUE.

 Hear from recent graduates of the SIUE-ITU Dual Diploma Program

 |Burcu Biricik||Yusufcan Ozdogan|

 Here what some of our international students have to say about their experiences at SIUE.

 "In such a competitive world, it is important to know what is going on around the globe.
 Companies are not satisfied with 'good' anymore; they want the best.
 SIUE is providing me with a broad perspective of the world and a much-needed competitive edge."